vitran96/evershop-docs/docs/development/deployment/deploy-evershop-to-aws.md

 }
 ```

-By default, Aws will provide you with a default domain name.
+By default, AWS will provide you with a default domain name.
 You can use this domain name to access your EverShop application.
 If you want to use a custom domain name, you need to configure it in the AWS console.

 Remember to replace `evershop.example.com` with your domain name.